Quantum Shortcut to Adiabaticity for State Preparation in a Finite-Sized Jaynes-Cummings Lattice: Counter-Diabatic Driving

 where $\vert m\rangle$, $\vert n\rangle$ are instantaneous eigenstates of $H_{\rm r}(t)$ at time $t$ and $E_{m}$, $E_{n}$ are the corresponding eigenenergies.
 The total Hamiltonian of this system then becomes $H_{\rm tot}=H_{\rm r}(t)+H_{1}(t)$.
 The exact CD Hamiltonian in (\ref{eq:H1}) often includes nonlocal or multipartite interactions due to the complexity of the quantum system of interest.
 Hence, it is challenging to implement this Hamiltonian in systems with practical parameters.

-In this section, we derive and simplify the CD Hamiltonian for two-site and three-site JC lattices evolving through given adiabatic trajectories.
-Our results show that the simplified CD Hamiltonian can involve only local qubit-cavity coupling and can be implementable using current technology.
+In this section, we convert the CD driving in (\ref{eq:H1}) to an implementable Hamiltonian for adiabatic evolutions in two-site and three-site JC lattices.
+Our results show that the CD driving can comprise only local qubit-cavity couplings and is implementable using current technology.